Household (band): Split EP with Infinite Me (May 5, 2017)

 Some reviewers commented on Household's continual changing of sound, this time heading in the direction of emo.
 New Noise Magazine praised Household's side of the split, describing their three songs as "driving and punchy, saying that "their throwback emo/post-hardcore is as emotionally heavy as it musically engaging," commending the raw vocals.
 Mind Equals Blown commented that, though Household anchored their "beginnings in punk, ... they've since hinged more on melody," saying that "[w]hile elements of hardcore and punk both remain in their new identity, they now also share elements with a range of Tooth & Nail Record artists" like August Burns Red and Emery, and incorporate "combinations of indie rock, post-hardcore, emo, and punk."

-Household's sound on the split was compared to As Cities Burn, Emery, and My Epic.
-Mind Equals Blown went on to say that both Household and Infinite Me "showcase immense progressions and immersive sounds" on the split, "building in beautiful ways— and that's a good sign for the future of emo."

-Gilbert and Czech also told the Tuned Up podcast that they modified their songwriting process on the split.
-Whereas Time Spent was written by writing the music and then allowing Gilbert to write and track vocals over it, the split was written by developing the instrumentals and the vocals in tandem.
-Gilbert and Czech commented that this allowed Gilbert to have a bigger say in the song structures, which resulted in stronger melodies and smoother phrasing throughout.
-They also commented that how the song functions as a whole and the performance and execution of each part is more important in their new style, whereas the writing more or less shows through and carries the song in punk and hardcore music.